- About GSE

-Centennial Scholar recipients will be expected to assist the Dean in examining inter-disciplinary and/or school wide issues.
+Centennial Scholar recipients are expected to assist the Dean in examining interdisciplinary and/or school wide issues.
 Issues and activities will be developed annually by the Dean's Advisory Council in consultation with the Dean.
 These activities may include, but will not be limited to:

-There will be no separate application for the Dean’s Centennial Scholarship and awards will be made based on merit assessed during the faculty review of the admissions application.
-Only those with completed applications (including receipt of all supplemental materials) by February 28, 2013 will be eligible for consideration.
+There is no separate application for the Dean’s Centennial Scholarship.
+Awards will be made based on merit assessed during the faculty review of the admissions application.
 The Dean’s Centennial Scholarship may be combined with other Penn GSE scholarship offers.